Nobody knows everything there is to know about business.

 Be transparent, and tell your network what you’re looking for and why — even if the person doesn’t exist in your immediate network, maybe they’ll end up tagged in the post or see it due to another interaction.

-Sometimes the algorithms of LinkedIn work to our benefit!
+Sometimes the algorithms of LinkedIn can work to our benefit.

 Read more: How to Help Your Small Business Thrive